Admissions Policies of the Jacobs School of Medicine and Biomedical Sciences

 The Jacobs School employs a three-step process for selecting the medical class.
 Each step is performed independently.

 In the first step, all applicants are holistically evaluated to determine their suitability and readiness for medical training.
 Dossiers are reviewed to select those applicants who will be invited for personal interview.
-In order to be selected for an interview, an applicant must provide compelling evidence that he or she possesses those attributes that are considered essential for successful careers in medicine as well as unique attributes and experiences that are likely to add diversity to both the learning and practice cultures of medicine.
+In order to be selected for an interview, an applicant must provide compelling evidence that they possess those attributes that are considered essential for successful careers in medicine as well as unique attributes and experiences that are likely to add diversity to both the learning and practice cultures of medicine.

 In the second step, interviews are conducted to explore, in detail, the applicant’s unique potential to bring quality and diversity to the class and the Jacobs School.
 These interviews are blinded to all metrics, such as GPA or MCAT scores.
 The interview results in a narrative assessment of the applicant’s likelihood to meet the training and diversity goals of the Jacobs School.